 The ESB is committed to delivering training to potential earthworm recording through the delivery of regular training courses.
 Training courses may be run in partnership with other organisations and, as a result, prices may vary.
-The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Soil Invertebrate ID Training Pathway that we developed with the FSC BioLinks project.
-In addition this training pathway has been approved by the British Myriapod & Isopod Group, British Arachnological Society and the Collembola Recording Scheme.
+The following types of training course/event may be delivered by ESB tutors on behalf of the society according to the Earthworm ID Training Pathway that was developed by the Earthworm Society of Britain in partnership with the FSC BioLinks project.

 Introductory Level Events/Courses

 Earthworm talks - presentations to natural history groups, the general public and children.
-We have previously given talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
+We have previously given in-person talks on behalf of Kingston Biodiversity Network, Richmond Park, the Wildlife Trust for Berks, Bucks & Oxon and The Holland Park Ecology Centre.
+We've also promoted a wealth of virtual talks on earthworm subjects such as ecology, research and composting.
 Check out the upcoming events section above for details of any scheduled earthworm talks.
 For upcoming earthworm talks, check out the upcoming events.

 Discovering Earthworms - This online course covers the content of our Learn To Love Earthworms course and some!
 It is aimed at adults, expected to be completed within a five-week period and covers the following 4 modules from the Eco-Skills Earthworm Learning Framework:

 - SIN101 Earthworm Biology will start with what makes an earthworm an earthworm and where earthworms fit within the tree of life.
 We will then provide an introduction to the biology of earthworms, including their anatomy and some of the biological processes occurring within the earthworm.